- Recycle SMART (DEP)

 All vehicles wishing to drop off items that are not allowed in Household waste must pay a fee for items disposed of, either by weight or per item at the Scale House.

-The Disposal Area is closed on all legal holidays.
+The Disposal Area is closed on the following legal holidays:

 As of August 30, 2018, most plastic bags will be no longer allowed in Yarmouth.